What is Prajñā?

 Where to encounter it in the index

-Rupert Spira's *Being Aware of Being Aware* opens from prajñānaṃ brahma — consciousness as the one fact that cannot be doubted — and patiently works the Advaita recognition into a sustained manana in conversational English.
-His longer-form talk on how the infinite knows the finite and the Q&A on intellectual versus lived knowing sit in the same orientation; the second is nididhyāsana given a contemporary voice — the slow movement from a position one can defend to a recognition one inhabits.
-Francis Lucille carries the same teaching in the direct-path lineage that runs from Atmananda Krishna Menon through Jean Klein; his vocabulary is closer to the Sanskrit register and his preferred entry is also prajñānaṃ brahma.
-Nisargadatta Maharaj's *I Am That* is prajñā delivered with the gentleness stripped away — the householder nididhyāsana of the twentieth century.
-Adyashanti's *Do Nothing* approaches the recognition by the Zen door, asking what remains when every spiritual technique has been laid down; the question is prajñā-shaped even when the term is not introduced.
-On the Buddhist side, Tara Brach and Jack Kornfield's *Power of Awareness* is the IMS-Theravāda framing of paññā as the fruit of sustained vipassanā; the Plum Village teaching and Thich Nhat Hanh on emptiness, signlessness and aimlessness carry the prajñāpāramitā reading in Mahāyāna idiom — insight in TNH's vocabulary is prajñā without the Sanskrit.
-Jon Kabat-Zinn's MBSR programme is the secular descendant: the clinical insight the eight-week curriculum aims at is the same capacity, transposed to a frame in which the doctrinal scaffolding has been deliberately set aside.
+Rupert Spira's *Being Aware of Being Aware* opens from prajñānaṃ brahma and works the Advaita recognition into a sustained manana in conversational English.
+His longer-form talk on how the infinite knows the finite and the Q&A on intellectual versus lived knowing extend this; the second is nididhyāsana in a contemporary voice.
+Francis Lucille carries the same teaching in the direct-path lineage from Atmananda Krishna Menon through Jean Klein.
+Nisargadatta Maharaj's *I Am That* delivers prajñā without softening.
+Adyashanti's *Do Nothing* approaches it through a Zen question: what remains when every technique is set down.
+On the Buddhist side, Tara Brach and Jack Kornfield's Power of Awareness is the Theravāda framing of paññā as the fruit of vipassanā; the Plum Village teaching and Thich Nhat Hanh on emptiness, signlessness and aimlessness carry the prajñāpāramitā reading in Mahāyāna idiom.
+Jon Kabat-Zinn's MBSR programme is the secular descendant, with the clinical insight of the eight-week curriculum as its transposed form.